 Sponsors will undergo initial criminal records checks before any visa is issued by the Home Office.
 In addition to this, the council will undertake Disclosure and Barring Service (DBS) checks for all people aged 16 and over in the sponsor household.

-The council will also visit guests once they have arrived in their accommodation to meet with them and their host to carry out an initial welfare check and provide information about ongoing support.
+Citizens Advice Southampton will visit guests once they have arrived in their accommodation to meet with them and their sponsor to carry out an initial welfare check and provide information about ongoing support.

 How will you ensure that those arriving from Ukraine do not pose a risk to the hosts they will be staying with?
 SHOW